 The Walk and Ride Bicycle & Pedestrian Safety Video is a River to Sea TPO project funded by the Florida Safe Routes to School Program and produced by Daytona State College.
 The video and accompanying public service announcements promote safe practices for walking and biking.
 English and Spanish versions of the video are available.
 The videos are available at Bicycle Safety Videos.

 The River to Sea TPO conducts Bicycle Safety Awareness Programs.
 Bicycle helmets are purchased by the River to Sea TPO and awarded by a Bicycle Helmet Promotion Grant from Florida’s Pedestrian and Bicycling Safety Resource Center.
 The bicycle helmets are fitted and donated to individuals free of charge.
 The helmets are fitted at public events such as the Port Orange Family Days and Volusia County’s National Trails Day Celebration.

 Safe Routes to School Workshop

 Florida Safe Routes to School*, administered by the Health Planning Council of Northeast Florida, provides Safe Routes to School (SRTS) Workshops to interested communities on an ongoing basis.
-The contact for the STTS program is Emily Suter, the Northeast Florida SRTS Program Coordinator.
+The contact for the SRTS program is Valerie Feinbberg, the Northeast Florida SRTS Program Coordinator.
 The workshop provides information on how to advance SRTS in your community.